CONFESSIONS OF A DOULA – WHAT YOUR BIRTH TAUGHT ME

 As birth mum’s contractions intensified, her very emotionally-charged mother became hysterical.
 Thankfully, mum saw it best for friends and family to leave so she could get back on-task.

 Whilst sceptical at first, these types of family events, albeit a little unpredictable, have proven to be powerful.
 I wouldn’t recommend it for all, but if you’re the salt-of-the-earth type, this might suit your family well.
-Be prepared for a little bit of chaos and of course make sure your child is fully educated (prior) about what to expect.
+Be prepared for a little bit of chaos and of course make sure your child/children are fully educated (prior) about what to expect.

-- Some women poop during labour – well.. most!The thought of pooping yourself in labour and birth is by far the most reported horror I hear from pregnant women.
-Obviously, no one wants an audience attending a bowel movement.
-The truth is though, it’s natural and totally standard.
-In days gone by, women had an enema prior to going into labour.
-This was eliminated (pun not intended) long ago.
+In days gone by, women had an enema prior to going into labour, this was eliminated (pun not intended) long ago.
 Today, its just expected, for most, that in the second stage, your poop will evacuate by itself.
 Good news for the modest – your midwife, totally un-phased, will whisk this sucker away with very few noticing.
 High five a midwife today!

 Yep, some eat it (stir-fry style), some encapsulate it.
 True story.
-I was to later learn there are recipes everywhere for this.
-Interestingly, this was one of the first things I needed to understand as a doula, and I have to admit, I wondered what sort of coven I had joined.
-With it being an age-old tradition in many cultures, placental encapsulation is growing in its popularity in Australia.
-Although the jury is still out in regards to its benefits, recent research suggests that consuming your placenta can help fight against post-natal depression.
-Either way, we know it’s rich in iron and protein 🙂
+In my early doula days, I was to later learn there were recipes everywhere for this.
+Interestingly, this was one of the first things I needed to understand as a doula, and I have to admit, I wondered what sort of coven I’d joined.
+With it being an age-old tradition in many cultures, placental encapsulation is growing in its popularity in Australia and other nations.
+Although the jury is still out in regards to its benefits, we know it’s rich in iron and protein 🙂

-I must have called him 20 times from that birth suite.
+I must have called him 15 times from her birth suite.
 He never picked up his phone.
-I then contacted a friend of the mum’s to go and visit his home.
+As a last resort, I contacted a friend of the birthing mum’s to go and visit his home.
 He never answered the door.
-Apparently, they had a domestic the night before which launched him onto a bender.
+Apparently, birthing mum and partner had a domestic the night before which launched him onto a bender.

-This mother had to fight adrenalin throughout her labour because of this personal anguish.
-After 6 hours of established labour, it stalled entirely.
-Mum ended up in emergency with a C-Section.
+This mother had to fight adrenalin throughout her labour because of this personal anguish and after 6 hours of established labour, it stalled entirely.
+Mum ended up in emergency with a C-section.
+The saddest labour I ever supported and thankfully never experienced another like it again.

-It is a doula’s mission to create an adrenaline-free zone for the first stage of labour.
+It’s a doula’s mission to create an adrenaline-free zone for the first stage of labour.
+On occasion, this is easier said than done.

 I was accompanying one couple through their first delivery where dad had a ‘gastro bug’.
-Poor fella had to leave the room swiftly several times to deal with his bodily interruptions.
-The interesting thing was that he developed a ‘gastro bug’ at each of his wife’s labours.
+Poor fella had to leave the room swiftly several times to deal with this.
+The interesting thing was that he developed a ‘gastro bug’ at each time his wife laboured.

 You got it.
 This wasn’t gastro at all, was it.
 Here was a dad genuinely overwhelmed by the magnitude of each occasion, he just needed to be able to take a break.

-Birth is a total show-stopper.
-There’s nothing else like it and I am constantly astounded at what a woman can achieve.
+Birth is a total show-stopper; there’s nothing like it and I’m constantly astounded at what a woman can achieve.
 It’s often with a split personality-like combo of exhilaration, invigoration, astonishment and complete exhaustion, but none-the-less we birth life from our form, and that is totally cool.

 Mums often talk about their bodies post-birth, with a new-found respect and admiration far beyond what they imagined, and so they should.